eventmachine/eventmachine/docs/GettingStarted.md

       end
     end

-is the implementation of our echo server.
+are the implementation of our echo server.
 We define a class that inherits from {EventMachine::Connection}
 and a handler (aka callback) for one event: when we receive data from a client.

 EventMachine handles the connection setup, receiving data and passing it to our handler, {EventMachine::Connection#receive_data}.